10 Best Herbal Syrups For Stomach Pain

 silybum marianum syrup

-Silybum marianum, commonly known as milk thistle, is a herbal remedy that has been traditionally used to support liver health and may also provide relief for stomach pain.
+Silybum marianum, also known as milk thistle, is a herbal remedy often used in the form of syrup to support digestive health and alleviate stomach pain.